Sk3W3d/yet-another-board-game/README.md

         Deals 70 damage to every enemy in distance of 5.
         Absorb the sum of the deduction of their HP.
     Ability 3 (passive): dodge
-        Damage to receive by Tusken Raider all have a 20% chance of missing.
+        have 10% chance to recover 50 HP at every end of his trun.

 ### Darth Maul
     Related items: N/A